-The purpose of this policy is to comply with the requirements of S.B.
-11, which is generally referred to as the “campus carry” law, to allow the concealed carrying of handguns by license holders on the campuses of certain institutions.
+The purpose of this policy is to comply with the requirements of Texas Government Code §411.2031, which is generally referred to as the “campus carry” law, to allow the concealed carrying of handguns by license holders on the campuses of certain institutions.
 The policy grants permission for a valid Texas License to Carry holder (LTC) to generally carry a concealed handgun on campus.
-The policy also identifies certain campus locations and activities that a valid LTC holder may be excluded from carrying a handgun due to previously existing State of Texas Statues or exclusion zones identified by the College.
+The policy also identifies certain campus locations and activities that a valid LTC holder may be excluded from carrying a handgun due to previously existing state of Texas Statues or exclusion zones identified by the College.

 - Individuals who hold a valid Texas License to Carry a Handgun (LTC), including a valid Texas Concealed Handgun License, (“license holders”) may (1) carry a handgun on campus so long as the handgun is not in plain view, on or about their person at all times and under their control (e.g., purse, backpack, bag, etc.) or (2) secure their handgun in a locked motor vehicle.
 The open carrying of a handgun on campus is restricted to authorized law enforcement officers and other persons who may be designated by appropriate law enforcement agencies.

-- Texas Penal Code §46.03(a)(2) excludes license holders of handguns from carrying a handgun on premises of a polling place on the day of an election or while early voting is in progress according to Policy 2-19.
-A sign shall be posted at any polling place located on campus from the commencement of early voting through Election Day that reads either “Polling Place” or “Vote Here.”
-(See Electioneering Procedure 2-19A)
+- Texas Penal Code §46.03(a)(2) excludes license holders of handguns from carrying a handgun on premises of a polling place on the day of an election or while early voting is in progress according to Policy III.3000.A.
+A sign shall be posted at any polling place located on campus from the commencement of early voting through Election Day that reads either “Polling Place” or “Vote Here” (See Procedure VII.7000.A.a, Electioneering).

 - The concealed carry of handguns shall be prohibited in patient-care areas, including those in which professional mental health and counseling services are provided.
 A sign shall be posted that conforms to Texas Penal Code, Section 30.06.